Wayne County, Michigan: Politics

-Wayne County has backed the Democratic Party candidate for president in every election from 1932 onward, often and more recently by wide margins.
+Wayne County has backed the Democratic presidential nominee in every election since 1932, at times by large margins.
 From 1896 to 1928, it had always voted Republican for president, or at least more Republican than Democratic.
 Its large population has helped swing the election to Democrats in many statewide elections since then, with candidates running up large margins here offsetting Republican majorities in most rural counties of Michigan.
-The last Republican candidate to carry Wayne County in a statewide election was Candice Miller when she won re-election to the Secretary of State office in 1998.
+In fact, between 1944 and 2012, the county had the largest margin of victory for the Democratic candidate in Michigan in every presidential election except for 1976 and 1984, both times coming in second place to Gogebic County in the Upper Peninsula by less than 1.5%.